5jt/primes/primes.md

 12 131360
 ```

 The other way we can shorten the right argument to `mod` is by including only prime numbers.
 That entails some circularity: primeness is what we are testing.
-It suggests both the possibility of a recursive solution, and also a stately one.
+It suggests both the possibility of a recursive solution, and also a stateful one.
 We shall return to these.

 We can also filter the left argument of `mod`.
-The value of `q` tested above is not prime.
+The value tested above is not prime.
 We can see that without `mod`, because an even number cannot be prime.
 Nor can a number ending in 5.
 Where `x` is above 10 we need test only values ending in 1, 3, 7, or 9.

 ```q
 q)R